 - gives KLM a better awareness of its risks

 - lets KLM respond to those risks appropriately

 - helps KLM identify opportunities to improve further

-Our White Paper, Redesigning KLM, Rethinking Safety, looks in detail at KLM’s integrated safety management system.
-Click here to download now.
+Download our white paper, Redesigning KLM, Rethinking Safety, which looks in detail at KLM’s integrated safety management system.